splynx/docs/files/en/configuration/tools/activate_services/activate_services.md

 **Status** - select the status of customers to operate with.

-**Skip check active service** - whether you want the system to check if the customer already has active services or not.
+**Skip active service check** - whether you want the system to check if the customer already has active services or not.

 **Ignore without IP/Additional IP** - whether you want the system to acknowledge if services are entered with or without an IP/Additional IP